mattdimicelli/FAQ_accordion_card/README.md

 ### Built with

 - The New CSS Reset
-- Vanilla JS, CSS, and HTML
+- Vanilla JS, CSS, and HTML with Semantic HTML5 elements
 - Flexbox
 - Mobile-first workflow